 Jon Hargreaves (Co-Artistic Director) co-directs the Octandre Ensemble (Patron: Sir Harrison Birtwistle), and is Musical Director of the innovative Online Orchestra, the London Medical Orchestra and the South Birmingham Sinfonia.
 He has also works for the London Symphony Orchestra’s Soundhub scheme, and the Qatar Philharmonic, as well as Glasgow’s Rogue Orchestra and the Grampian Youth Orchestra.
 Jon specialises in contemporary music and has given countless premieres, some of which premiered on BBC Radio 3.

-Jamie Munn (Co-founder and Chief Executive Officer) has just returned to live and work in Scotland after almost 10 years working on music projects and for music-based organisations in Berlin, Nairobi, Mumbai and Hong Kong, as well as leading workshops in Cambodia, Israel and the Palestinian Territories, and Thailand.
+Jamie Munn (Chief Executive) has just returned to live and work in Scotland after almost 10 years working on music projects and for music-based organisations in Berlin, Nairobi, Mumbai and Hong Kong, as well as leading workshops in Cambodia, Israel and the Palestinian Territories, and Thailand.
 He is currently the General Manager of Live Music Now Scotland, and has worked on projects for the European Music Council, Royal Conservatoire of Scotland, Glasgow UNESCO City of Music, NOISE Opera, Centre for Musical Arts Dubai, Global Music Institute New Delhi and the Kenya Conservatoire of Music.
 He is on the Board of Trustees of the Mendelssohn on Mull Festival (Soundwaves).

 Duncan Sutherland (Tour Manager) has had a varied career managing projects that have included tidal energy research, producing at the Edinburgh Festival Fringe, musical outreach programmes and classical music concerts across Scotland.
 Duncan has a PhD in tidal energy from the University of Edinburgh which he gained alongside working on a creative Scotland funded recording project with his band Turning Plates.
 Most recently, he has been working as projects manager with the Scottish Ensemble, overseeing their residency programmes as well as managing concert and festival performances both in Scotland and further afield.